-- At cooperating institution (name): University of Louisville - F4.
-Housing: Check all types of college-owned, -operated, or -affiliated housing available for undergraduates at your institution. - \boxtimes Coed dorms Men's dorms Women's dorms
+F4.
+Housing: Check all types of college-owned, -operated, or -affiliated housing available for undergraduates at your institution.

-- Apartments for married students \square Apartments for single students
+Coed dorms Special housing for disabled students  Men's dorms Special housing for international students  Women's dorms Fraternity/sorority housing Apartments for married students Cooperative housing Apartments for single students \boxtimes Theme housing Wellness housing \boxtimes Other housing options (specify): S uites available to upperclassmen.

-- Special housing for disabled students

-- Special housing for international students

-- Fraternity/sorority housing

-- Cooperative housing

-- $\overline{\boxtimes}$ Theme housing

-- Wellness housing

-Other housing options (specify): Suites available to upperclassmen.
 Apartments for single students are available for students 21 and over.
+When en possible, international students are housed with U.S. students in available for students 21 and over.
 When possible, international students are housed with U.S. students in designated buildings.
-Fraternity/sorority designated housing areas are available by request.
+Fraternity/sorority designated housing are available by request.
 They are not offered yearly if there is no interest.